US AGENT // ABRAM NALIBOTSKY & RICH ROGERS

 DEVELOPMENT SLATE – FILM

 WALTZING MATILDA – an epic romantic drama set during the Australian sheepshearers strike of the 1890s, telling the story of the birth of the Labor Movement and the folk tune that became a Socialist anthem.
-Written by Franc Roddam and Scott Roberts.
+Written by Max Mannix.
+Executive proder, Franc Roddam and Grant Bradley.
 Produced by Gina Boon.

 LET THERE BE ROCK – a black comedy drama set in the Welsh Valleys.
 Old and young generations of men come together to save a local choir.
 Written by Irvine Welsh and Dean Cavanagh.
-Produced by Marty Bowen of Temple Hill Entertainment.
+Produced by Marty Bowen of Temple Hill Entertainment, and in the UK by Paul Brooks.

 REAR ECHELON MOTHERFUCKERS (REMF) – the wired, blackly humorous odyssey of rookie infantryman Tomo trying to ‘make a difference’ as his Afghanistan military base winds up operations.
 Written by Foster Marks, produced by Pauline Burt.

 HERE BE MONSTERS – a slow burn revenge thriller set in Bradford telling the story of an intense young man trying to live his life in the shadow of his abusers.
-Written by Dean Cavanagh and produced by Mike Parker.
+Written by Dean Cavanagh.

 DEVELOPMENT SLATE – TELEVISION